SciProgCentre/visionforge/README.md

 ### dataforge-vis-common

 Contains a general hierarchy of classes and interfaces useful for visualization.
-This module is not 3D-specific.
+This module is not specific to 3D-visualization.

+The `dataforge-vis-common` module also includes configuration editors for JS (in `jsMain`) and JVM (in `jvmMain`).

-Class diagram:
+##### Class diagram:

 ![](doc/resources/class-diag-common.png)

-This module also includes configuration editors for JS (in jsMain) and JVM (in jvmMain).

 ### dataforge-vis-spatial

 Includes common classes and serializers for 3D visualisation, Three.js and JavaFX implementations.

+##### Prototypes

+One of the important features of the framework is support for 3D object prototypes (sometimes also referred to as templates).
+The idea is that prototype geometry can be rendered once and reused for multiple objects.
+This helps to significantly decrease memory usage.

+The `prototypes` property tree is defined in `VisualGroup3D` class, and `Proxy` class helps to reuse a template object.

-Class diagram:
+##### Class diagram:

 ![](doc/resources/class-diag-3d.png)